Prospective Student Accessibility Information

 No, Fisher does not provide diagnostic testing services.

 It is the student’s responsibility to locate and pay for independent testing.
-Disability Services can provide a list of area professionals available to conduct private testing services.
+Student Accessibility Services can provide a list of area professionals available to conduct private testing services.

 If a student with a disability is eligible for services through the state Vocational Rehabilitation Services program, he or she may qualify for an evaluation at no cost.